rexmac/rexmac.com/src/cv/index.md

 </div>

 <div class="step project" data-x="2800" data-y="700" data-rotate-z="90">
-  <span class="title"><i class="icon-edit"></i> jQuery Treemap</span>
+  <span class="title"><i class="fa fa-edit"></i> jQuery Treemap</span>
-  <span class="link"><i class="icon-link"></i> <a href="http://rexmac.com/jquery/treemap/">rexmac.com/jquery/treemap</a></span>
+  <span class="link"><i class="fa fa-link"></i> <a href="http://rexmac.com/jquery/treemap/">rexmac.com/jquery/treemap</a></span>
-  <span class="tools"><i class="icon-wrench"></i> jQuery</span>
+  <span class="tools"><i class="fa fa-wrench"></i> jQuery</span>
   <hr/>
-  <p markdown="1"><i class="icon-comment"></i> I was looking for a fun and colorful way to encapsulate my skills as a programmer while using very little screen real estate.
+  <p markdown="1"><i class="fa fa-comment"></i> I was looking for a fun and colorful way to encapsulate my skills as a programmer while using very little screen real estate.
 I wanted to describe not just my skills, but also my level of proficiency.
 Paragraphs were far too verbose, and bulleted lists did not convey enough information.
 I began looking for a more visually entertaining approach.
 A bar chart would have worked, but I wanted to try something less common.</p>
   <p markdown="1">After doing a bit of brainstorming, I realized that a treemap might be the perfect solution.
 I wasn't happy with any of the existing implementations that I found, so I wrote this jQuery plugin to achieve the effect that I was after.</p>
 </div>

 <div class="step project" data-x="3350" data-y="1400">
-  <span class="title"><i class="icon-edit"></i> MTurk-Qualtrics Helper</span>
+  <span class="title"><i class="fa fa-edit"></i> MTurk-Qualtrics Helper</span>
-  <span class="link"><i class="icon-link"></i> <a href="http://rexmac.com/mturk/">rexmac.com/mturk</a></span>
+  <span class="link"><i class="fa fa-link"></i> <a href="http://rexmac.com/mturk/">rexmac.com/mturk</a></span>
-  <span class="tools"><i class="icon-wrench"></i> jQuery, AWS, Qualtrics, Yahoo!
+  <span class="tools"><i class="fa fa-wrench"></i> jQuery, AWS, Qualtrics, Yahoo!
 Pipes</span>
   <hr/>
-  <p markdown="1"><i class="icon-comment"></i> As part of her work, my wife was using surveys created at Qualtrics.com to collect data from participants in a psychological study.
+  <p markdown="1"><i class="fa fa-comment"></i> As part of her work, my wife was using surveys created at Qualtrics.com to collect data from participants in a psychological study.
 She also wanted to use Amazon's Mechanical Turk service as a recruitment tool for the surveys.
 MTurk supports the integration of external resources, but, at least in this instance, the result was less than ideal.
 The biggest issue was that participants could click a button in the MTurk interface claiming that they had completed the survey when in fact they had not.
 My wife asked me to look into the issue and see if there was anything that could be done.
 This project was the result.
 Please refer to <a href="http://blog.rexmac.com/mturk-qualtrics-helper/">this blog post</a> for the full story.</p>
 </div>

 <div class="step project" data-x="4000" data-y="850" data-rotate-z="-90">
-  <span class="title"><i class="icon-edit"></i> OneClickClass</span>
+  <span class="title"><i class="fa fa-edit"></i> OneClickClass</span>
-  <span class="link"><i class="icon-link"></i> <a href="http://oneclickclass.com/">oneclickclass.com</a></span>
+  <span class="link"><i class="fa fa-link"></i> <a href="http://oneclickclass.com/">oneclickclass.com</a></span>
-  <span class="tools"><i class="icon-wrench"></i> HTML5</span>
+  <span class="tools"><i class="fa fa-wrench"></i> HTML5</span>
   <hr/>
-  <p markdown="1"><i class="icon-comment"></i> Sometimes, I just like goofing off, and this project is one example.
+  <p markdown="1"><i class="fa fa-comment"></i> Sometimes, I just like goofing off, and this project is one example.
 A friend had sent me a few links, and prompted me to open them all at once to enjoy "instant class".
 I was quite pleased with the effect, but having to click **three** links was bit cumbersome.
 One-click/Single-button sites were becoming something of a meme at the time, so just for fun, I spent a few minutes putting this together.</p>
 </div>

 <div class="step project outro" data-x="3300" data-y="950" data-z="0" data-rotate-y="-270" data-rotate-z="-180">